 The operation of oil tankers and transportation of crude oil and refined petroleum products are extremely competitive businesses.
-Competition arises primarily from other tanker owners, including major oil companies and independent tanker companies, some of which have substantially greater financial strength and capital than us.
+Competition arises primarily from other tanker owners, including major oil companies and independent tanker companies.
 Competition for the transportation of oil and oil products can be intense and depends on price and the location, size, age, and condition of the tanker and the acceptability of the tanker and its operators to the charterers.
 Our competitive position may erode over time.
 In addition, we may not be able to compete profitably to the extent we seek to expand our business into new geographic regions.
 New markets may require different skills, knowledge, or strategies than those we use in our current markets, and the competitors in those new markets may have greater financial strength and capital resources than we do.